ingeno/ingeno-standard-ts/README.md

 ### Configuration

-By default `ingeno-standard-ts` will search the current working director (cwd) for the following in order
+By default `ingeno-standard-ts` will search the current working directory (cwd) for the following in order

 - `tsconfig.eslint.json`
 - `tsconfig.json`